 However, while fewer of those young men surveyed say the Gillette’s campaign reflects how they feel personally, the responses showed they are now more likely to view the brand as ‘increasingly popular,’ ‘trustworthy,’ and ‘innovative.’
 Most notably, the results showed that 18-35 year-old men were more likely to purchase products from Gillette than they were prior to the emotive campaign.

-In short, we think the takeaway message is this: Taking a stand for something generates buzz.
+We think the takeaway message is this: Taking a stand for something generates buzz.
 There may even be some truth to the idea that “bad publicity” is better than no publicity.
 While not every consumer is going to agree with the stances your brand may take on social issues, especially those with political undertones, many consumers will appreciate you standing up for what you believe in.
 One can argue it is better to take some risks with bold campaigns instead of playing it too safe.
 Much like dating, if you never put yourself out there and take a chance, you’ll miss out on finding love.
 The same can be said for finding loyal customers.

 Does that mean you have to be as daring as Nike or as sassy as the team behind Wendy’s Twitter account to have an impact and stand out in the crowd?
 Not necessarily.
-Just look at Chic-Fil-a.
-The company has faced plenty of criticism over the years for their decision to remain closed on Sundays due to the founder’s religious beliefs (even despite the venue), but as much as customers might complain, the sales numbers don’t lie.
-Chic-Fil-a has proven that you don’t have to appeal to everyone in order to have a loyal following.
+Just look at Chick-fil-A. The company has faced plenty of criticism over the years for their decision to remain closed on Sundays due to the founder’s religious beliefs (even despite the venue), but as much as customers might complain, the sales numbers don’t lie.
+Chick-fil-A has proven that you don’t have to appeal to everyone in order to have a loyal following.
 As YPulse puts it, “Overall, we can say that among young consumers, brands are more likely to benefit from taking a stance on a cause, even if the initial reaction to their efforts aren’t entirely positive.”

 It can be argued that simply taking a stance on an issue via an ad or social media campaign is not enough.
 Young consumers have made it clear they want to see brands walk the walk and not just talk the talk.
 Taking a stance on just any ol’ cause isn’t wise since savvy Gen Z customers see right through the disingenuous.
 They want brands to show commitment to social issues that remain in their wheelhouse, such as how Firehouse Subs gives back to firemen and other first responders.
 To customers, the Firehouse Subs Public Safety Foundation makes sense and doesn’t feel like it’s coming out of left field.
 After all, the brand was founded by firemen and has made it part of their company mission to give back to local communities.